Dungeon Keeper 2: Plot

-The kingdom of Harmonia, ruled by King Reginald, has been under siege from dungeon keepers for a while, and his wizards have devised a device known as a Portal Gem to confine evil creatures to the underworld, while still allowing good forces access.
-Reginald has twenty Portal Gems, each assigned to a realm and safeguarded by its guardian.
+The Kingdom of Harmonia, ruled by King Reginald, has been under siege from Dungeon Keepers for a while, and his wizards have devised a device known as a Portal Gem to confine evil creatures to the Underworld, while still allowing good forces access.
+Reginald has twenty Portal Gems, each assigned to a realm and safeguarded by its guardian, the Lord of the Land.
 These devices have forced even serious dungeon keepers into retreat.
 An evil warrior known as the Horned Reaper (or "Horny") believes he has the ability to remove Portal Gems from Harmonia, and has enlisted the player's assistance in conquering its realms so he can claim the Portal Gems.